- The common Scouting campfire song "Do Your Ears Hang Low" was bowdlerised from a WWI-era British soldiers' song called "Do Your Balls Hang Low".

-- The Drifters' "Under The Boardwalk" originally had the line "we'll be making love under the boardwalk" in the chorus, but radio stations objected, so it was changed to "we'll be falling in love."
+- The Drifters' "Under The Boardwalk" originally had the line "(Under the boardwalk) We'll be making love" in the chorus, but radio stations objected, so it was changed to "(Under the boardwalk) We'll be falling in love."
 The Bowdlerized version has become the standard, although some oldies stations have started playing the original.

 - Mocked in Desorden Público's song "El día que prohibieron la violencia y el sexo en la tele" ("The day where sex and violence were banned from TV"), which is about what the title says.
 The result: all the programming is screwed, since everything Newscasts to Soap Operas is damaged when not outright off air, people stops watching TV at all since there is nothing to watch; and to appeal to those yearning for the lost things producers use those media not affected by the ban, so now people "can hear gunshots and moans on the radio".